chipsalliance/chisel/docs/src/explanations/connectable.md

 Alternatively, one may want to connect two types that have different widths.

 `Connectable` is the mechanism to specialize connection operator behavior in these scenarios.
-For additional members which are not present in the other component being connected to, or for mismatched widths, or for always excluding a member from being connected too, they can be explicitly called out from the `Connectable` object, rather than trigger an error.
+For additional members which are not present in the other component being connected to, or for mismatched widths, or for always excluding a member from being connected to, they can be explicitly called out from the `Connectable` object, rather than trigger an error.

-In addition, there are other techniques that can be used to address similar use cases including `.viewAsSuperType`, a static cast to a supertype (e.g. `(x: T)`), or creating a custom dataview.
+In addition, there are other techniques that can be used to address similar use cases including `.viewAsSuperType`, a static cast to a supertype (e.g. `(x: T)`), or creating a custom `DataView`.
 For a discussion about when to use each technique, please continue [here](#techniques-for-connecting-structurally-inequivalent-chisel-types).

 This section demonstrates how `Connectable` specifically can be used in a multitude of scenarios.

 ### Connecting Records

-A not uncommon usecase is to try to connect two Records; for matching members, they should be connected, but for unmatched members, the errors caused due to them being unmatched should be ignored.
+A not uncommon usecase is to try to connect two `Record`s; for matching members, they should be connected, but for unmatched members, the errors caused due to them being unmatched should be ignored.
-To accomplish this, use the other operators to initialize all Record members, then use `:<>=` with `waiveAll` to connect only the matching members.
+To accomplish this, use the other operators to initialize all `Record` members, then use `:<>=` with `.waive` to connect only the matching members.

-> Note that none of `.viewAsSuperType`, static casts, nor a custom DataView helps this case because the Scala types are still `Record`.
+> Note that none of `.viewAsSuperType`, static casts, nor a custom `DataView` helps this case because the Scala types are still `Record`.

 ```scala mdoc:silent
 import scala.collection.immutable.SeqMap